 I pursued coaching certification at the Hudson Institute of Coaching in California (which I highly recommend, if you're pondering whether to become a coach yourself). http://hudsoninstitute.com/

 "It's lonely at the top" is a popular saying that resonates with many executives.
 The pressures are constant and sometimes extreme.
 Many of the 'rules', such as political savvy, aren't spelled out (and fluctuate), but they're crucial to decipher in order to ensure sustained success.
 On top of all that, the very strengths that helped a rising star to receive multiple promotions can be the ones that derail a promising career.
 Why is that?
 A common reason is that an overplayed strength can become a flaw.
 In my case, a strong presence and extraverted way of being helped me to get noticed.
 I wasn't shy about contributing in meetings and what I said influenced others.
 Unfortunately, as a young executive with no leadership training, I didn't understand that the positional power was compounding my impact, and I was seen as intimidating and even dominating.
 Eek!
 It wasn't until I worked with an executive coach and a great CEO that I quit resisting and started learning how to throttle back these tendencies so that I could enhance my effectiveness.

 The types of coaching conversations vary as much as the individual executive.
 I help clients zero in on their areas for growth and choose goals that will help them to take their performance to the next level.

 If you want to bring better team relationships into existence, try group coaching or team dynamic work.
-This may involve dialogue through conflict, hammering out a tough issue or taking relationships on an already strong team to a whole new level.
+This may involve discovery of team trust levels and psychological safety, learning how to engage in constructive conflict, facilitated dialogue to hammer out a tough issue or taking relationships on an already strong team to a whole new level.